jameshughes89/cs101/site/topics/debug/debug.rst

 * Other times the error messages are quite cryptic

     * Fortunately, you can often copy/paste the error into Google and find an explanation

+* Common error messages that you will come across (if you have not already) are

+    * Syntax errors
+    * Indentation Errors
+    * Name Errors
+    * Type Error
+    * Index Error

 Syntax Errors